Skip to main content

 Component options

-When you hover your cursor over an edge (the blue/gray line/arrow between nodes), additional component options become available.
+When you hover your cursor over an edge (the blue/gray line/arrow between nodes), additional component options are available.

 From left to right, the available options are as follows: